ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 The progression through these transitions will be discussed throughout this document.

-## Inputs
+## Input Files

 The inputs are contained in the _/inputs_ folder, located in the root directory of the Contact Tracing Model.
 All input files come in one of two formats: CSV and JSON.

-### inputLocations.json
+### Input Locations

-The _inputLocations.json_ file allows the user to specify the location of all inputs files relative to the _/input_ folder.
+The _Input Locations_ file allows the user to specify the location of all inputs files relative to the _/input_ folder.
 This allows the user to organise multiple simulation configurations without overwriting existing configurations within the _/input_ folder.

+The input locations file's name must be set to _inputLocations.json_.

 <img src="inputLocations.png" alt="input Locations" width="600">

-**Figure 1** - _inputLocations.json_ example.
+**Figure 1.** Example _inputLocations.json_ file.

 An example of the expected input files is illustrated above in Figure 1.
 If a file is omitted from _inputLocations.json_ then the Contact Tracing Model will default to the corresponding file in the _/input_ folder.

 Should the Contact Tracing Model fail to acquire a specified file, an error will be thrown.

+The input location

-### Contacts.csv
+### Contact Data

-The contact data is stored within the _Contacts.csv_ file.
-The contact data file contains the data of a temporal network of contacts between individuals in a population.
+The _Contact Data_ is stored within the a csv file that contains the data of a temporal network of contacts between individuals in a population.
 The columns are:
   * _time_
     * The time that the contact occurs.